Warshi7819/DVDCollectR/README.md

 # DVDCollectR
-A Web Application that enables you to import your DVD Collection from DVD Profiler (Invelos Software) and make it available as - you will never guess this - a Web Application.
+A Web Application that enables you to import your DVD Collection from [DVD Profiler](http://www.invelos.com/) and make it available as - you will never guess this - a Web Application.

+sales pictures go here ;)

 ## DVD Profiler - Getting Your Data
 So, back in April 2009 I bougth a license for DVD Profiler and between 2009 and 2012 I cataloged my collection of 453 DVD's.
 This year I started to wonder if it was possible to: